ehainer/docusign/README.md

 # Docusign

-Trying to simplify the Docusign process with the help of the [docusign_rest](https://github.com/jondkinney/docusign_rest) gem.
+Trying to simplify the Docusign creation process.

 <span color="red">**Note:** This gem is used on a different project and will likely only ever be updated as needed to support that project... unless I happen to become overcome with boredom and decide to implement a bunch more features.</span>